How to Recover Stolen Cryptocurrency: The Ultimate How-to Guide

 4) Stealing Your Secret Keys

 Usually, no financial operation(s) occurs with a cryptocurrency without two kinds of private and public keys.
 Private keys are only available to their holders and validate all transactions an owner carries out.
 Public keys are used to confirm private ones.
-Private keys are stored in respective crypto wallets, and if the owner of a wallet loses its private key, the assets are inaccessible forever.
+Private keys are stored in respective crypto wallets, and if the owner of a wallet loses their private key, the assets are inaccessible forever.
 By stealing your private key, a thief can transfer all your assets to a different wallet, and you will lose them forever.

 5) Mobile Applications With Poor Security Infrastructure